 - Spell Book

 BackstoryThis is where you describe and build your character's back story.
 This is possibly the most important part!
 A good back story gives the DM material to fill the world and rich back stories make better campaigns!
 There are a few prompts to get your mind rolling, then room to tell your character's origin story.
 Are they a child of rich noble family killed in cold blood?
 Are they an orphan, adopted by a hermit deep in the woods?

 Level TrackerThe Level Tracker is what I wish I had started with on my first campaign.
 This is a space where you can plan out the feats, skills, or attribute points you want to spend on your character each level.
 This is also where you can track what you roll for health each level.
 The DM can't keep track!
 You have to!
 Keep track of when and what you want to pick for your level ups.
 This can change with your character's experiences.
 Did your character go through something horrible that required a lot of resolve and roleplaying to overcome?
 Train Resolve!
 Your plan and your actual choice do not have to match.
-Make sure to keep track of what health you roll or take 4, each level!
+Make sure to keep track of what health each level!
 If you take a Feat during level up, make sure to put it in the Feats section of the Character Sheet.

 Character SheetThis is where we get to the good stuff.
 All of the numbers and math that describe your character and its modifiers are contained in the Character Sheet.
 Put your freshly rolled attributes in the Attributes Table and watch as the Skill, Knowledges, Health, and Combat tables automatically update.
 Don't mess with my code!
 This is also where you can list your currently equipped Weapons, Armor, and Quick Use Items.

 Personal InformationFirst table in the Character Sheet is the personal info.
 This is like your ID card and is used for quick reference.
 If you meet someone, what are the first things they will see or learn about you?
 This is also where you track your experience.
 Don't forget to add it after each session!